 On August 15, 2022, the Company completed a property purchase agreement with four individuals ("the vendors"), in which the vendors transferred 100% of their beneficial interest in the Bernards Pond and Roti Bay claims, subject to the retention by the vendors of a 2.0% NSR from all commercial production on the Bernards pond claims and Roti Bay claims.
 The vendors transferred to the Company their beneficial interest in the Bernards Pond and Roti Bay claims, in consideration for the issuance of 250,000 common shares (issued and valued at \$30,000 based on the quoted share price of \$0.12 at the time of issuance) of the Company and payment of an aggregate of \$30,920 for reimbursement of certain fees incurred by them.
-Refer to Note 9(b)(iii).
+Refer to Note 8(b)(i).

-On December 8, 2022, the Company issued 88,887 common shares pursuant to the option agreement dated November 24, 2020.
-Refer to Note 9(b)(v).
+On December 8, 2022, the Company issued 88,887 common shares and on December 4, 2023, the Company issued 133,333 common shares pursuant to the option agreement dated November 24, 2020.
+Refer to Note 8(b)(iii)(vi).